Prayed into Existence and Poured into Being

-My first integration was with a horse and was initially seen as a blip, merely another ‘oh, shit’ moment in a string of them.
+My first integration was with a horse and was initially seen as merely another ‘oh, shit’ moment in a string of them.
 I met a Dutch warmblood named Marge in August of 2011 through a horse trainer.
-The trainer had been a client of mine and suggested that I try the work on horses she worked with.
-For several months, I worked on horses she trained for herself and other owners successfully eliminating behavioral and structural issues as well as laminitis and scar tissue.
-One day she mentioned there was a horse who, for some mysterious reason, had become ‘crazy’.
-Crazy here meant out of control and dangerous to the point that the owner was considering euthanizing her.
-When I finally got to her, frenetic was an inadequate description; she was ready to kick down the barn wall, pacing back and forth and spinning as if she had truly gone mad.
-Here’s what I wrote a few days after the experience:
+For several months, I worked on horses she trained successfully eliminating behavioral and structural issues as well as laminitis and scar tissue.
+One day she mentioned there was a horse who, for some mysterious reason, had become ‘crazy’--out of control and dangerous and the owner was considering euthanization.
+When I finally got to her, frenetic was an inadequate description; she was ready to run through the barn wall, as if she had truly gone mad.
+Here’s what I wrote about the experience:

 "I got started in my normal way and just felt and watched energy move through, in and around.
 I talked to her a little, watched her fight & respond, feeling it in her own unique way.
 After several minutes, I felt something strange within me, as if it had moved into me--looked to Michelle and said, “Something just moved into me.”
 We both noted that was odd because that doesn’t (or didn’t until that time) happen when I work.
 Things don’t attach themselves to me.
 Introduce themselves, yes.
 Attach, move into?
 Errrr, nope.
 I kept on keeping on and a few minutes later, energy heightened in intensity, and apparently I looked at Michelle and said, “This isn’t me.”
 Although I was aware that I was breathing normally, I was quite certain I would pass out because I wasn’t breathing ‘right’.
-I surrendered and began crying, not of sadness, not in connection with the animal’s emotions (that happens with some frequency, especially with those who have been traumatized physically and emotionally similar to my engagement with humans), but in communion with something entirely different, larger than either one of us.
+I surrendered and began crying, not of sadness, not in connection with the animal’s emotions, but in communion with something entirely different, larger than either one of us.
 I kept working with the heightened energy, the horse relaxed and shifted in her own way to something resembling calm.
 The string of moments was broken only when a truck pulled into the drive.
 I brought my bits back together, brought the horse’s bits back together, wiped snot and tears, and tried to gather my conscious thoughts.
 The only thing that really gelled was, "HOLY CRAP!
-What the hell was that about!"
+What the hell was that about!

 As Michelle was helping me re-ground later with some tea, I told her again that that wasn’t me.
 That it couldn’t have been.
 That it felt like Christ himself or the power behind the horse herself stepped into me and that I could no more explain that or what it meant than I could anything else of this strange experience of the world I live in.

 When I asked what she felt, Michelle said, “A swirling, powerful peace.”
-Again, I thought, “Holy crap” and couldn’t do much more than shake my head and say thank you.
-I thought Holy Crap the second time because I could not fathom the turmoil that I felt or the way I expressed it through heavy breathing, tears and massive quantities of snot, could possibly be felt as peace, certainly not powerful (never mind swirling) peace.
+Again, I thought, “Holy crap” because I could not fathom the turmoil that I felt or the way I expressed it through heavy breathing, tears and massive quantities of snot, could possibly be felt as peace, certainly not powerful (never mind swirling) peace.
 I don’t know if I articulated what I felt while doing the work at the time.
 When I touched that horse, I did more than touch her hide; I walked into her.
 There is no other way to describe it.
 Past hide, sinew and guts, beyond all things physical I walked into her.
 The ‘swirling’ Michelle felt was, to me, being roiled within a tsunami-like wave of a lineage’s pent up emotions of deep, traumatic loss, particularly a disconnection from mothers; fear from profound physical abuse of many in her line; her own singular desperation to not just bust down barn walls and run but for a different, permanent sense of freedom.
 As we were joined, her demeanor dramatically changed from frantically crazed to calm and engaged, as if there had never been an issue.
 Through her, I didn’t just meet her entire lineage.
 As they thundered through me, I ‘met’ the lineage of Horse and, in those moments became them.
 Not a singular horse but Horse as a species and spirit.
 That integration was one that began a deeper relationship with all horses.
 They are messengers for me, signals for pending travel, protection, and deep love.
 As I write this now and memories flood back, I can see the experience from afar and marvel at how she and I were brought together in those moments.

 As I headed home, still shaken and confused, I muttered over and over, “That isn’t me”, perhaps hoping a bolt of inspiration would make it all make sense.
 Instead, what I heard out loud from a voice that was not mine and definitely outside of me, with a shaming intensity was, “That IS you.
 That is the whole purpose of your being!
 That IS your being.
 Know this.
 Own it!”
 I don’t know who it was that chastised me so, but he did and left me with a no other understanding of what had just happened or why.
 It was only as the years progressed and similar, more intense experiences came with something resembling regularity was I able to piece the threads together.

-Two months later another integration happened in a session with a human client named Nanni.
-We’d met at a group event I did at a Unity Church and she asked me to meet with her privately.
-In her home, in the middle of the session, the focus of energies suddenly shifted from her to me, again another new experience.
+Two months later another integration happened in a session with a human client.
+In her home, in the middle of the session, the focus of energies suddenly shifted from her to me.
 As they did a flood of sobs, of awe and fear and being in the face of holiness, escaped from me.
 I could see and feel myself being blown apart in what I later described as a movie-like slow-motion scene where the bomb inside a robot blows up.
 Chunks of flesh and muscle and sinew expanded with an internal, fiery glow and these fragments of me exploded.
 When the debris cleared, three distinct energies walked into me, one after the other.
 When I tell the story verbally, I use the motion of my arm in a circle with a finger snap as each circle comes to a close.
 That is how the integration of these energies felt, rhythmic, slow, deliberate.
 As they walked into me, the air around us began to clear and as I calmed, what followed even within my snot and tears, was the kind of peace—the intense peace the horse trainer had described months before—settled into and around me.

 As I blew apart, I sobbed, not in fear or grief but with an understanding that I was being touched by grace, god and others.
-When things had settled, Nanni looked up at me, still laying out the table as she’d been before the experience began and asked, “Do you know who they are?”
+Later, the client, still laying out the table, asked, “Do you know who they are?”
 I could only shake my head and she pointed to her altar.
 “Look there.
 There they are.”
 On her altar were Paramhansa Yogananda, his Babaji, and Sai Baba.
 I had only a passing knowledge of Yogananda because his Autobiography of a Yogi was one of those 25 or so books bought to learn ‘how to be spiritual’ in 2008 and 2009 that I didn’t read.
 I knew that his teacher was named Babaji but I’d never heard of Sai Baba and I certainly had no idea why they would have anything to do with me, especially in such a fantastical way.
-Ten years later, I’m still not certain I do.

 Four months later I went for a 45 minute massage and left after 3.5 hours.
-Ellen, my massage therapist was initially trying to work my hips from the back and finally said, “I can’t get to it this way.
+My massage therapist was initially trying to work my hips from the back and finally said, “I can’t get to it this way.
 Roll over on your back.”
-So I did and her hand moved over my heart.
-The moment it did, the room filled with hundreds and hundreds of energies that we could both feel.
+When her hand moved over my heart, the room filled with hundreds and hundreds of energies that we could both feel.
 “Ingrid, should I stop?”
 “Whatever you do, please don’t move.”
 Then, with Ellen’s hand resting over my heart, they—those who had joined us—began moving into me, one after another.
 This time, though, the tears flowed gently.
 I knew who they were and I knew they had each been me...before.
 It made no sense but I knew.
 The first one in was Jesus.
 He led opened the way for those behind him and they came, one after another.
 Some I knew in the same way that I knew Jesus was Jesus, even if I couldn’t see their faces.
 I could tell by the music or rhythms that came with them their connections to place, art, war, poetry, math, language.
 Man, woman, sword, shield, Arabic, French, Hebrew....they came.
 I didn’t know them all but they knew me and knew I was their home.
 For hours, they came into me, became me.

 In those hours, I knew with striking clarity that what was with me was the presence and essence of each who had walked this path before me, each me of before or ago, moving into the me now Although nothing was spoken, there was clear message of who I am and I was made for.
 Nothing needed to be said because I already knew.
 As I lay naked on a massage table, heart opened, eyes open, streaming with tears, breathing in a thrum shared by the multitudes around me, each joining me in a way that can only be described as breathing them in, breath by breath.
 One by one.
 The peace, power, grace, ferocity, sublime serenity and knowing merged.
 Into me.
 One.